What is Physical Distribution in Supply Chain Management? A Detailed Guide in 2023

 Focus on Core Operations

 Preparing to send something overseas takes time that you and your team could spend elsewhere.
 Few people outside the distribution industry are aware of the constantly changing customs restrictions and complexities of international and local distribution.
 This is also not common advice given by large courier firms; nevertheless, WareIQ has an experienced team that is available to advise, educate and support you.
-It’s much easier to outsource your distribution than it is to do it yourself.
+It’s much easier to outsource your distribution than to do it yourself.
 You can completely concentrate on your core business and you will never have to worry about fulfillment again.

 - Pan India Fulfillment & Darkstore Network: Plug-and-play fulfillment infrastructure with no minimums, which is compliant with Amazon Seller Flex, Flipkart Assured, Myntra and other marketplaces